catalyst-cloud/adjutant-odoo/README.rst

     pip install adjutant-odoo

-After installation is complete add 'odoo_actions' and 'odoo_views' to your ADDITIONAL_APPS in the Adjutant conf.
+After installation is complete add `odoo_actions` and `odoo_views` to your ADDITIONAL_APPS in the Adjutant conf.

 You can then use the Odoo actions as part of your Adjutant workflows, and setup the Odoo views from this package in your ACTIVE_TASKVIEWS.
+For example to introduce signups backed to Odoo you'd replace your other signup view in ACTIVE_TASKVIEWS with `OpenStackSignUp`.

 You will also need to add some taskview settings for the new signups view: